-Like previous articles in this blog on the connection and configuration of other relational databases with the IRI Voracity data management platform — and its ecosystem products: CoSort, NextForm, FieldShield, DarkShield and RowGen — this article details how to reach DB2 sources.
+Like other articles in this blog on the connection and configuration of relational databases with the IRI Voracity data management platform — and its ecosystem products: CoSort, NextForm, FieldShield, DarkShield and RowGen — this article details how to reach Vertica sources.

 Abstract: IRI and DataSwitch have partnered to create an end-to-end, multi-featured metadata and data engineering environment to: modernize legacy data and ETL jobs, create and orchestrate data mapping operations with AI, mask PII on the fly, and wrangle data in business-friendly ways for analytics.